wbuchanan/crossvalidate/README.md

 The programs in the cross validate package will handle the construction of the variables and passing them to the function name that users pass to the programs.

+## Testing/QA
+- [ ] Check that all functions are defined correctly based on the mathematical definitions
+- [ ] Create unit tests for each of the metrics

 # Commands